stsolovey/Yandex-Mail-via-Http-Requests/README.md

 **config.py** contains *login*, *password* and *to_mail* variables, substitute your values. *login* and *password* is your Yandex Mail credentials, *to_emails* assumes the destination address of emails when sending the contents of the drafts folder.

 You can find usage examples in **usage_example.py** file.
 Make sure that your mailbox contains emails, including the drafts folder.
-Keep in mind that sending drafts does not automatically delete it.
+Keep in mind that sending drafts does not automatically remove it.

 ### Project objective